-The preferred exercise is walking.
-It is normally recommended you walk as far and as long as you can before the symptoms of pain become intolerable.
-Once this happens, rest until the pain goes and begin walking again until the pain returns.
+One of the best exercises you can do is walking.
+It's normally recommended that you walk as far and as long as you can before the symptoms of pain become intolerable.
+Once this happens, rest until the pain goes, and begin walking again until the pain returns.

 Some people may only need to take one or two of the medications discussed below, while others may need all of them.

 If blood tests show that your levels of LDL cholesterol ("bad cholesterol") are high, you'll be prescribed a type of medication called a statin.

 Statins work by helping to reduce the production of LDL cholesterol by your liver.